 The Marmot Phase is warm.
 With a fill power of 85, it has the loft and fluff you're likely seeking.
-Next to the Feathered Friends Egret 20 UL, which has 950 FP, the Phase has the second-highest quality down in this review.
-It also has a lot of down in the bag, 18.3 ounces, that fluffs up the inside of the bag and makes it very warm.
+The Phase offers a high level of quality down.
+Not only that, but the 18.3 ounces of it down fluffs up the inside of the bag, making it very warm.
 The Phase is almost too warm on mid-summer nights and we think it's EN rating of 21.7 is pretty accurate.
-If you live in warmer climates or are a fair weather camper, you could consider getting something that isn't quite as warm like the Rab Neutrino 400 or the Kelty Cosmic Down 20 - Women's.
+If you live in warmer climates or are a fair weather camper, you could consider getting something that isn't quite as warm.

 The Marmot Phase is cozy and warm.

 For having so much down fill, the Phase is just a hair heavier than other lightweight competitors.
 While it is still lightweight enough to bring along on all fast and light backpacking adventures, it's not the lightest option out there.